Founder & President

 Carter Long, curator of film and video at the MFA

-Dr. Claire Andrade-Watkins, a 2nd generation born Cape Verdean American, is an award-winning historian and filmmaker.
-She is Professor of Film and African Studies at the Institute for Liberal Arts & Interdisciplinary Studies at Emerson College; a Visiting Scholar at the Center for the Study of Slavery and Justice at Brown University; and a Distinguished Community Practitioner & Senior Fellow at the Swearer Center for Public Service at Brown University.
-A 1995 Fulbright Scholar, her scholarship focuses on French and Portuguese-speaking African cinema.
-She has published in Society for Visual Anthropology, Research in African Literature, The Independent Film and Video Monthly, American Historical Review, and CinémAction.
+Dr. Claire Andrade-Watkins, a 2nd generation Cape Verdean American, is an award-winning historian and filmmaker.
+She is a Professor at the Institute for Liberal Arts & Interdisciplinary Studies at Emerson College.
+She is a 1995 Fulbright Scholar, and her scholarship focuses on French- and Portuguese-speaking African cinema.
+She has published in the Society for Visual Anthropology, Research in African Literature, The Independent Film and Video Monthly, American Historical Review, and CinémAction.